appmap-ruby

 packages

 Optional list of fully qualified class and method names.
-Separate class and method names with period (.
+Separate class and method names with period (.) for class methods and hash (#) for instance methods.

 functions

-name needs to match the actual location of the method(s)method
+• The gem or path name needs to match the actual location of the method(s)

-, which can be used to enhance the AppMap visualizations, and to programatically analyze the data.
+The AppMap data specification provides for class and function labels, which can be used to enhance the AppMap visualizations, and for code analysis.

 For example, if you add this comment to your source code: